India: The Modi Question: Release and reaction

 The first part of the two-part documentary was released by the BBC on 17 January 2023, and the second part on 24 January.
 It was not scheduled to be broadcast in India.
 The Indian Ministry of Information and Broadcasting described the documentary as propaganda, stated that it lacked objectivity, and "reflected a colonial mindset."
 A government minister stated that watching the documentary was treasonous.
 It was later banned in India, with the government invoking a 2021 law that increased its power to censor social media.
-Twitter and YouTube blocked posts linking to the documentary on their platforms following legal demands from the Indian government.
+Twitter and YouTube blocked posts linking to the documentary on their platforms following demands from the Indian government.
 The BBC acted to restrict the content on YouTube on copyright grounds and invoked DMCA to obtain a removal of a copy of the first part of the documentary from the Internet Archive.
 The government ban on the documentary has been frequently circumvented; clips from the documentary circulated on WhatsApp, Telegram, and Twitter, and VPNs were used to circumvent the ban.
 Commentators argued that the ban had drawn more attention to the documentary than it would otherwise have received, a phenomenon known as the Streisand effect.
 The ban was challenged in the Supreme Court of India.
 The court agreed on 3 February to hear petition by N. Ram, Mahua Moitra and Prashant Bhushan.
-(Note: Case Number (W.P.(C) No. 000116 - / 2023).
+(Note: Case Number (W.P.(C) No. 000116 – / 2023).
 Next court hearing scheduled in second week of January 2025.)
 Right-wing Hindu-nationalist groups also petitioned the Supreme Court to ban the BBC altogether; the court described the petition as "absolutely meritless", and rejected it.
 In March, the Assam Legislative Assembly, majority-controlled by the BJP, adopted a resolution put forward by the BJP MLA Bhubon Pegu, who alleged that the documentary raised doubts over Indian press freedom, the country's judicial system and the government, seeking an action against the BBC.